reinvantveer/edna-ld/README.md

 ## Preprocessing GIS files to GeoCSV
 - [X] A basic script for transforming MapInfo Interchange Format (.mif) files to GeoCSV
+- [ ] Do not allow two schemas to be their own/only closest relatives
 - [ ] A validated output script for preprocessing GIS files to GeoCSV
 - [ ] Create a schema metadata collection during analysis stage
 - [ ] Create staging collection for file metadata during analysis stage